For more inclusive social policies.

 Through appropriate programmes and services.

 To information on optimal treatment options, care and support for chronically ill patients and their families.

-Rainbow Across Borders will be embarking on an impact study to better understand the needs of rare disease patients and their caregivers in Singapore, with the intention to identify areas for community involvement and humanitarian solutions.
-This study will provide insights into the lives of the patients in Singapore, particularly their challenges and dreams.read more
+In conjunction with International Rare Disease Day 2017, RAB shares the Hearts & Hopes of the Singapore Rare Disease Patients and their Caregivers.
+This impact study aims to better understand the needs of rare disease patients and their caregivers in Singapore, with the intention to identify areas for community involvement and humanitarian solutions.read more

 This event will be held on 14 - 15 October 2016 in Singapore.
 This Summit aims to connect patient leaders who work tirelessly for Lung Health in their home country, allowing them to exchange and network, share experiences and coordinate views for the region.read more

 Together in One Voice will bring together members of the rare disease community in Singapore.
 This event hopes to raise awareness on rare diseases and their impact on patients’ lives.
 Join us in making the voice of rare diseases heard!read more

 This survey assessed the needs of 51 patient support organisations from the Asia-Pacific region and determined the best practices to be shared amongst them.
 The questions were designed to gauge organisational effectiveness in the areas of accountability, governance, trust and public profile.read more

 Working in One Voice, organised on 16 October 2015, was an evening which brought together patients, medical social workers, patient support organisations, physicians, medical professionals and pharmaceutical companies to share their views on the landscape of chronic illness and rare disease in the region.read more